-Sustainable Packaging: what can companies do to reduce waste?
+Sustainable Packaging: what can cleaning companies do to reduce waste?

 In a world where sustainability is a global concern, the excessive use of packaging and the subsequent levels of packaging waste it generates presents a key problem.
 There is an increasing pressure on manufacturers to package their products in sustainable packaging and there are plenty of companies producing this sustainable packaging, in response to increased demand.

 When a product is presented as being sustainably packaged, it must meet certain criteria in-order-to make this claim.
 There are recognized ways to ensure so called sustainable packaging meets strict environmental standards.
 One of these checks on packaging that is used worldwide is Cradle to Cradle certification.

 Cradle to Cradle is a rigorous auditing process undertaken across five critical performance categories.
 The certification puts checks in place to ensure packaging standards are met within five areas.
 The Cradle to Cradle areas are:

 - renewable energy and carbon management,

 Depending on the sustainable credentials of the product according to the Cradle to Cradle assessment, it is assigned an achievement level of Basic, Bronze, Silver, Gold and Platinum for each of the five performance categories.
 This rigorous check on the standard of packaging provides a way to instantly know that it is sustainable.

 William McDonough and Dr. Michael Braungart first introduced Cradle to Cradle as a circular design philosophy in the 1990s, when environmental concerns were coming to the fore.
 Since then, it has been taken up around the world as an industry standard for environmental and sustainable packaging certification.